tlienart/MLJTuning.jl/README.md

 iteration corresponding to a performance *evaluation* of a single *model* instance.
 Each such instance is a mutation of a fixed *prototype*.
-In the general case, this prototype is a composite model, i.e., a model with other models as hyperparameters, and the types these sub-models are allowed to change.
+In the general case, this prototype is a composite model, i.e., a model with other models as hyperparameters, and the parameters these sub-models are allowed to change.

 When all iterations of the algorithm are complete, the optimal model